Nina Stemme

-Nina Maria Stemme (born Nina Maria Thöldte on 11 May 1963) is a Swedish dramatic soprano opera singer.
+Nina Maria Stemme (born Thöldte, 11 May 1963) is a Swedish dramatic soprano opera singer.

 Stemme "is regarded by today's opera fans as our era's greatest Wagnerian soprano".
 In 2010, Michael Kimmelman wrote of one of Stemme's performances in Richard Wagner's opera Die Walküre, "As for Brünnhilde, Nina Stemme sang gloriously.
 It's hard to recall anyone's sounding more commanding or at ease in the part, and that includes Kirsten Flagstad".

 Early life and education

-Born in Stockholm, the young Stemme played piano and viola.
-She attended Adolf Fredrik's Music School (Swedish: Adolf Fredriks Musikklasser), a high-profile song-and-chorus school in Stockholm.
+Born in Stockholm as Nina Maria Thöldte, she played piano and viola in her youth.
+She attended Adolf Fredrik's Music School, a high-profile song-and-chorus school in Stockholm.
 During a year as an exchange student at Langley High School in McLean, Virginia, she joined the school chorus, sang solos and won awards.
+She changed her last name to her mother's last name Stemme.

-Parallel to her studies of business administration and economics at the University of Stockholm, Stemme followed a two-year course at the Stockholm Operastudio.
+Parallel to her studies of business administration and economics at the Stockholm University, Stemme followed a two-year course at the Stockholm Operastudio.
 Her debut as Cherubino in Cortona, Italy, in 1989 made Stemme decide to follow a professional singer's career; her studies at the University College of Opera in Stockholm were completed in 1994.
 In addition to two minor roles at the Royal Swedish Opera in Stockholm, she also sang Rosalinde (Die Fledermaus), Mimì (La bohème), Euridice in Gluck's Orfeo ed Euridice, and Diana (La fedeltà premiata by Haydn).

 She sang in two singing competitions, Operalia, The World Opera Competition and Cardiff Singer of the World.
 As winner of Operalia in 1993, Stemme was invited by Plácido Domingo, founder of Operalia, to appear with him in a concert at La Bastille (1993); the same concert also took place on 1 January 1994 in Munich.